infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Access Control List
 --------------------------

-Having joined a volume does not necessarily mean that you have the required permissions to browse the files and directories in it.
-As in most file system, in order to access, edit and/or delete a file, its owner must first grant you the permission to do so.
+Having joined a volume does not mean that you have the required permissions to browse the files and directories in it.
+As with most file system, in order to access, edit and/or delete a file, the owner must first grant you the permission to do so.

-Unlike many file systems, Infinit provides advanced decentralized (i.e. without relying on a centralized server) access control mechanisms that allow any user to manage permissions on his/her files and directories.
+Unlike other file systems, Infinit provides advanced decentralized (i.e. without relying on a centralized server) access control mechanisms that allow any user to manage permissions on his/her files and directories.

-Being the owner of a volume automatically grants you access to its root directory.
-It is then your responsibility to manage the permissions on the root directory for other users to use the volume.
+The owner of a volume is automatically granted access to its root directory.
+It is then his/her responsibility to manage the permissions on the root directory for other users to use the volume.

 Note that most access control actions use POSIX mechanisms such as standard permissions and extended attributes.
-In particular, the `infinit-acl` can be considered as a wrapper on top of extended attributes.
+The `infinit-acl` utility can be considered as a wrapper on top of extended attributes which allows one to manipulate the ACL of an Infinit volume.

 ### Grant/revoke access ###